Trakzi

 Emergency Fund vs. Investing: Which Comes First?

-This is where finance advice often gets fuzzy.
+This is where finance advice often gets fuzzy — and where the "help me with my budget" conversation usually splits in two directions.
 Here's the cleaner answer.

 Build a Small Cash Buffer First